saikoLED/TeensyLED/README.md

 > GNU General Public License for more details.
 >
 > You should have received a copy of the GNU General Public License
-> along with Foobar.
+> along with TeensyLED Controller.
 If not, see <http://www.gnu.org/licenses/>.